Professional Regulation Commission

-The Professional Regulation Commission (PRC; Komisyon sa Regulasyong Pampropesyonal) is a three-member commission attached to Department of Labor and Employment (DOLE).
+The Professional Regulation Commission (PRC; Komisyon sa Regulasyon ng mga Propesyon) is a three-member commission attached to Department of Labor and Employment (DOLE).
 Its mandate is to regulate and supervise the practice of professionals (except lawyers, who are handled by the Supreme Court of the Philippines) who constitute the highly skilled manpower of Philippines.

 As the agency-in-charge of the professional sector, the PRC plays a strategic role in developing the corps of professionals for industry, commerce, governance, and the economy.

 History

+Foundations of Professional Regulation (1901‒1973)

+Before the country established a central agency for professional regulation, various independent boards were established between 1901 and 1950, such as: